irismeerman/Ghost/doc/APIs.md

 - android.preference (sharedPreferences)

-used to save settings and the word)
+used to save settings, the word and previously stored playernames

 - hashmap